 This is a model of the Foden tractor "Mighty Atom".

 The boiler and engine are from the Wilesco traction engine.
 The boiler is approx 165mm long x 45mm diameter.
 It's not easy to measure because it's enclosed in the bodywork.
 At the rear end is a typical Wilesco round water level sight glass; obscured by the rear platform which has to be removed to view the water level.
-Also fitted are safety valve, throttle but no whistle, all pretty standard Wilesco style.
+Also fitted are safety valve and throttle but no whistle, all pretty standard Wilesco style.
+The safety valve is in a somewhat inaccessible position and is difficult to unscrew if it's tight or to tighten by fingers.
+I have had made a similar valve but with a hex heed instead of the normal knurling, which can be (un)tightened with a box spanner.

 The steam pipe comes out of the top of the throttle, round a loop to the under side of the valve chest.
 The valve is the usual Wilesco type, sometimes called a "Piston" valve because it's round but is not a true piston valve, closer to a slide valve but round in shape.
 A drip feed oiler is fitted on the top of the chest.
 The valve controls steam into a double acting cylinder, and is itself controlled by a slip eccentric on the crank shaft.